soxueren/atsd/api/network/message.md

 * If time fields are omitted, the record is inserted with the current server time.
 * Message text or at least one tag is required, otherwise the message will be dropped silently.
-* Enclose tag values and message text containing space or double-quote in double-quotes.

 ### ABNF Syntax